 Inside Rubies & Sapphires

-To many people inclusions in natural gemstones are sometimes thought of as flaws.
+To many people, inclusions in natural gemstones are sometimes thought of as flaws.
 This rather unfortunate description could imply there is something wrong with the gem but this could not be further from the truth.
 Anyone who has had the opportunity to explore a ruby or sapphire under a microscope will know that these ‘flaws’ are in fact a work of art produced by nature.
 Each gem has its own unique inclusions; it is extremely rare to find a gem that is totally free of any inclusions.

 Apatite crystal inclusions in Mogok Ruby